212(a)(6)(C)(i) Material Misrepresentation / Fraud

 Material, willful misrepresentation or fraud is the second most “popular” grounds for inadmissibility among consular officers — and one of the most complicated areas of immigration law.
 The consequences for making such a misrepresentation are draconian: a lifetime bar from the United States.
 This is why consular officers are cautioned to be careful in making such a decision, with such decisions subject to “strict scrutiny” and requiring “substantial evidence” to support them.

-This section of the Immigration and Nationality Act, 212(a)(6)(C)(i), requires three elements: a finding that the
+In the visa context, this section of the Immigration and Nationality Act, 212(a)(6)(C)(i), requires three elements:

 A misrepresentation is a statement not in accord with the truth — made by either the visa applicant or his agent on his behalf.
 It must be a statement or a submitted document; silence is not considered a misrepresentation.
 So the fact that a tour agency or visa consultant erroneously completed a visa application does not “save” the applicant.
 Similarly, an applicant who does not know English is not “saved” because he misunderstood a question; the inaccurate information is still considered a misrepresentation.